webpack/webpack-dev-server/README.md

 From there, we encourage users to visit the [webpack Gitter chat][chat-url] and talk to the fine folks there.
-If your quest for answers comes up dry in chat, head over to [StackOverflow][stack-url] and do a quick search or open a new question.
+If your quest for answers comes up dry in chat, head over to [StackOverflow][stack-url], and do a quick search or open a new question.
 Remember; It's always much easier to answer questions that include your `webpack.config.js` and relevant files!